 Now picture this: new hires are greeted by an unfamiliar face at reception, and directed to their silo with a hundred-page employee handbook safely tucked under their arm.
 After they’ve figured out (quite single-handedly) how to sign into their email, they find instructions from their new boss (whom, by the way, they haven’t seen since the final interview) and get started on their job.

-It’s easy to see which of these scenarios would leave the new employee feeling more bewildered, overwhelmed and alone.
-And employees who feel this way are unlikely to feel loyal to the company.
+It’s easy to see which of these scenarios would leave the new employee feeling more bewildered, overwhelmed, and alone.
+The thing is, employees who feel this way are unlikely to grow loyal to the company.
 More so, without thorough training about the job and company, new hires are likely to take months to reach full productivity in their roles.

 Looking for the fastest way to simplify your employee orientation?